orb-community/orb/python-test/README.md

 # Integration Tests
+This directory contains integration tests that can be run through the UI and/or API

 Here's what you'll need to do in order to run these tests:
 - Setup your python environment